 14. Visit Harrison Hot Springs

 Harrison Hot Springs is half an hour southwest of Hope.
-It’s a small village built around naturally-occurring hot springs at the edge of a lake.
+It’s a small village built around some of the best naturally occurring hot springs in BC right at the edge of a lake.
 There is a public beach, picnic area, and many ways to enjoy the lake, but the main draw is the hot springs which are between 40℃ (or 120℉) and 62℃ (or 145℉) and are sulfur and potash springs of the mineral-rich water.

 15. Wander the Japanese Friendship Garden & Memorial Park